Sofia-Romero/Sofia-Romero/README.md

-# Hi, I'm Sofi.
-Welcome to my github page!
+# :wave: I'm Sofi.
+Welcome to my github space!

-Business Economics graduate working in the Data Science field.
+Getting started in the Data Science field